Bonding Rabbits

 WEEK 2 | Dating

-After 1 week of swapping the rabbits back and forth between the 2 enclosures to get them used to seeing and smelling each other, you can begin to supervise “dates”.
+After 1 week of swapping the rabbits back and forth you can begin to supervise “dates”

 During the second week of bonding, you can start to let the rabbits spend time together in a “date” pen.
-A “date” pen should have only a blanket underneath it with hay in the middle for the to share.
-You can use one of the pens you are using as an enclosure but be sure to move it or the rabbit that was in their last will be territorial.
-Use a neutral area for the date, such as a hallway or different area of the room that neither rabbit is familiar with.
+A “date” pen should have only a blanket underneath it with hay in the middle for the rabbits to share.
+You can use one of the pens you are using as an enclosure but be sure to move it or the rabbit that was in there last may be territorial.
+Use a neutral area for the date, such as a hallway or different area of the room that neither rabbit are as familiar with.
 You’ll start with just a short 15min date on the first day, and if it goes well, increase the amount of time they spend together each day until they are spending an hour together peacefully.

 Things to DO, AVOID and WATCH OUT FOR this Week: